 MyGriefAssist is an online resource that provides further helpful information on grief and loss.
 In the exclusive video feature 'Coping with your grief' by Doris Zagdanski the journey of grief is beautifully described complimented with photography and music.

-For more comprehensive information on grief, you can visit the MyGriefAssist website.
+For more detailed information on grief, visit MyGriefAssist.